Error mitigation for universal gates on encoded qubits

 Note that a Pauli $Z$ error on the magic state $\ket{\pi/4}$ has no effect on the measurement in Figure~\ref{fig_Tgate}.
 Thus using the twirled state $\tau$ instead of the ideal magic state $\ket{\pi/4}$ inside the $T$-gate gadget in Figure~\ref{fig_Tgate}, one can implement a noisy $T$-gate

 where $\cT$ and $\cZ$ denote the quantum channels implementing the ideal $T$- and $Z$-gate, respectively, i.e., $\cT(B)=TBT^\dagger$ and $\cZ(B)=ZBZ^\dagger$ for any single qubit operator $B$.
-We next want to use error mitigation techniques to simulate a perfect $T$-gate described by the channel $\cT$ using the noisy $T$-gate described by the channel $\cT_{\bar \eps}$.
-To do so we need to have a good estimate for the logical error rate $\bar \eps$.
-This could be done via standard tomography techniques, however we present a more efficient method in the next section.
+To use error mitigation to simulate a perfect $T$-gate using $\cT_{\bar \eps}$, we need a good estimate for the logical error rate $\bar \eps$.
+This could be done via standard tomography techniques, however we present a more efficient method below.

 It remains to understand how the logical error rate $\bar \eps$ defined in~\eqref{eq_epsBar} depends on the physical error rate $\eps$.
 It has been shown~\cite{horodecki15} that there exist noisy state preparation circuits for the surface code that prepare a noisy encoded magic state $\rho$ such that the logical error rate is upper bounded by a constant that is independent of the code distance~\cite{horodecki15}.
 In fact $\bar\eps$ can be in the same order as the physical error rate $\eps$.
 For the surface code and a depolarizing error model it has been shown~\cite{Li_2015} that